Section 5.6 Relations in Action

 float

-class caused a false negative when testing to see if two colors were complements.
+class caused a false negative when testing to see if two colors were complementary.
 This can be avoided by converting the hue values to Sage’s rational

 c1